IFlippie/Pipes-Liquid/Assets/readme.txt

 for left and right the check would be to see if from the startingpoint the angle is and if it succeeds that then move the anchor based on that angle

+if the angle increases increase the forward upto 90 at which point it should be equal

 JUST IMPLEMENTING THE ANGLE RELATED ANCHOR IS THE FINAL TASK

 FULL FOCUS ON JUST THE EXTENDER AND BEZIER CURVE